danascheider/rambo/README.md

 Replace `foobar.raml` with the path of the actual RAML file from which you want to generate tests.

 #### Options
 By default, Rambo assumes you are testing a Rails app and generates tests using syntax that will work for Rails apps.
-If you are testing a non-Rails app, you can use the `--framework` flag to indicate a `sinatra:classic`, `sinatra:modular`, or `grape` app.
+If you are testing a non-Rails app, you can use the `--framework` flag to indicate a `sinatra:classic`, `sinatra:modular`, `grape`, or `rory` app.
 If you are using a different framework, please open an issue to let us know which, or submit a PR adding support for the framework you are using.

 If your app uses an API token header, you can also pass in the token to be used as an option using the `-T` or `--token` flag:
 ```